mdelamata/MMCircularProgressView/README.md

 How to Install it
 ------------
 #### Podfile
 ```ruby
 platform :ios, '7.0'
 pod "MMCircularProgressView", "~> 1.0"
 ```
 #### Old school
-Drag into your project the '/Classes' objects files
+Drag into your project the `/Classes` objects files the files `MMCircularProgressView.h` and `MMCircularProgressView.m`.

 How to use it?
 ------------